StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 Once the AWS StackPack has been uninstalled, you will need to manually uninstall the StackState AWS Agent from the AWS account being monitored.
 To execute the manual uninstall folow these steps:

-1. Download the manual installation zip file.
+1. Download the manual installation zip file and extract it.
 This is included in the AWS StackPack and can be accessed at the link provided in StackState after you install the AWS StackPack.

 2. Make sure the AWS CLI is logged in with the proper account and has the default region set to the region that should be monitored by StackState.
     - For further information on authentication via the AWS CLI, see [using an IAM role in the AWS CLI \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html).